colmoneill/drafts/research-methodologies/reseach-methodology-seminar-1.md

 ![IMG_20150916_155902.jpg](IMG_20150916_155902.jpg)
 <figcaption>*The Fraunhofer Lines* <br>006 (MH17 Documents A), 2015 <br> 007 (MH17 Documents B), 2015 <br> 008 (MH17 Documents C), 2015 <br>**James Bridle**</figcation>

 Firstly the sculpture itself.
-The thickness of the plexiglass really gives off a sence of strenght.
+The thickness of the plexiglass really gives off a sense of strength.
 It looks bullet proof: it is both strong and transparent.
 This a direct image.
 A way of saying this computer object is transparent, you can see how it works, and understand it's components, but you can not destroy it.

 Then it's functions; the cube creates it's own wifi signal.
 It distributes an access to the internet that is borrowed from the gallery.
 Not only this, but it give you the added value of routing your traffic after connection through the Tor network.
 This is what the artist means when saying the piece is meant to be 'used'.